Rakusaab/dwphisher/README.md

  - *OTP Support*
    - 20 templates will show an option to enable otp pages
  - *Saved*
-   - An option to view all saved credentials just from PyPhisher.
-This credentials won't get deleted in PyPhisher update
+   - An option to view all saved credentials just from DwPhisher.
+This credentials won't get deleted in DwPhisher update

 ## Whats new in 1.9?
  - *Loclx*